 ⚠️ Note:

-POS revenue is including VAT, but for food cost you always calculate excluding VAT.
-Divide by 1.09 for the correct calculation.
+POS revenue includes VAT, but food cost calculations require net amounts.
+Divide by 1.09 for accurate figures.

 Scenario analysis for menu changes